Skip to main content

 • What do they need to hear, see, and read from your organization to make a purchase now?

 • Does your product or service still fit the needs of your core customer?
-If not, does a pivot make financial sense or do you need to find a new customer demographic?
+If not, does a pivot make financial sense, or do you need to find a new customer demographic?

 3. Consistency is Key

-Knowing your audience, understanding your sales goals, and knowing your sales timeline is critical to developing consistent marketing and messaging.
+Knowing your audience, understanding your sales goals, and knowing your sales timeline are critical to developing consistent marketing and messaging.
 Rarely does a single ad or phone call generate a lead.
 It can take seeing an advertisement 5 to 7 times before a viewer converts to a lead.
 (Source: MadHive.com) It takes time and repetition to move potential customers into your sales process.
 Whatever marketing you are planning, make sure it is something you can consistently implement.

 Sources: https://online.hbs.edu/blog/post/target-audience-in-marketing